 - Write out 4th step inventory

-- Read 7th step prayer on Page 76 in the Big Book of AA
+- Read the 7th step prayer on Page 76 in the Big Book of AA

 - Being of service, helping another struggling individual